You can download a brief, 2-page bio. Some short, paragraph-length biosketches are also available.

 For contributions to information security and digital forensics.

-(Previous award winners are noted here .) - Named to the ISSA (Information Systems Security Association) Hall of Fame in 2001 and made a Lifetime Member.
-In 2009 he was named as a Distinguished Fellow of the ISSA.
+(See the list of previous award winners.) - Named to the ISSA (Information Systems Security Association) Hall of Fame.
+In 2001, Spaf became a Lifetime Member.
+In 2009, he was named a Distinguished Fellow of the ISSA.

 - 2000 NIST/NCSC (of the NSA) National Computer System Security Award recipient.